20 + Best Free Things to do in Rome, Italy

 Some of the Roman ruins you can see include the Marcello Theater (started by Julius Caesar), Portico of Octavia, and the Temple of Apollo Medicus Sosianus.

 As the name depicts, this area was also once an “enclosure” for Jewish people during holocaust times.
 As you make your way through the neighborhood, you will likely find gold-colored cobblestones throughout the area.
-They mark the homes of Jewish people that were killed in the Holocaust.
+They mark the homes of Jewish people who were killed in the Holocaust.

 16. Circus Maximus